 Can you get through allergy season—naturally?

 Seasonal allergies are annoying, and so are the drugs you pop to relieve sneezing, sniffling, and itchy, red eyes.
 (They tire you out!
 They’re expensive!)
-While you can’t reduce the pollen in the air, you might be able to limit the number of drugs you take in response.
-"The biggest trend we see in allergies isn’t technology and it isn’t medicine—it’s the tendency to go for a more natural treatment,” says Brunilda Nazario, MD, medical editor at WebMD.
+While you can’t reduce the pollen in the air, you might be able to limit the number of drugs you take in response and through some natural remedies for allergies.
+“The biggest trend we see in allergies isn’t technology and it isn’t medicine—it’s the tendency to go for a more natural treatment,” says Brunilda Nazario, MD, medical editor at WebMD.
 Here are some natural remedies for allergies to keep your symptoms at bay.